splunk/observability-workshop/README.md

 To get started, please proceed to [The Splunk Observability Cloud Workshops Homepage](https://signalfx.github.io/observability-workshop/latest/).

-If you require the latest Smart Agent version of the Infrastructure Monitoring and APM workshop then please use [v1.60](https://signalfx.github.io/observability-workshop/v1.60/).

 If you are the host for the RUM workshop, please check this [README](https://github.com/signalfx/observability-workshop/blob/master/apm/microservices-demo/k8s/README.md)

 Latest versions of the workshop are: